Bruland

-Bruland is a farming village located about 3.5 km east of the town of Førde in the municipality of Sunnfjord in Vestland county, Norway.
+Bruland is a farming village in Sunnfjord Municipality in Vestland county, Norway.
+The village is located about 3.5 km east of the town of Førde.
 The population (2001) of Bruland was 212.

-It is located just south of the river Jølstra, along the European route E39 highway.
+It is located on the south bank of the river Jølstra, along the European route E39 highway.
 The lake Holsavatnet is located about 10 km east of Bruland and the small Moskog area lies at the western end of that island.
-The name of the hamlet, Bruland literally means "land of bridges".
+The name of the hamlet, Bruland literally means 'land of bridges'.
 Historically, many of the people who worked on the local farm took the surname Bruland.